 Located in Namugongo in Kira municipality in the district of Wakiso, from Kampala the capital of Uganda, this martyr’s shrine is found in the northeastern direction about 16km from the capital city.

-On 3rd June 1886, Mwanga II who was the king of the Buganda kingdom ordered for the killing of 32 young men because they refused to renounce Christianity, the men have just burned live these martyrs where both Anglican and Catholics.
+On 3rd June 1886, Mwanga II who was the king of the Buganda kingdom ordered the killing of 32 young men because they refused to renounce Christianity, the men have just burned live these martyrs were both Anglican and Catholics.
 Every 3rd June every year, believers from all over the country gather at this place to commemorate the life of these young men who were killed here.